stdarg/blackjack/README.md

 * Discovery between client and server using UDP broadcast
 * Test framework with multiple concurrent clients that do set actions and random actions
-* Chat functionality for players.
+* Chat functionality for players
-* Player persistance for score (winnings).
+* Player persistance for score (winnings)

 # REST API